 Frozen shoulder, also referred to as adhesive capsulitis, is an extremely painful and debilitating condition that affects an individual's everyday activities, including sleep.

 According to the National Institute of Health, frozen shoulder is most common in people between the ages of 40 and 60.
 It is estimated that 2 to 5% of the population are affected by frozen shoulder at some point, and it is somewhat more common in women than in men.
 People with diabetes are particularly likely to develop a frozen shoulder: About 10 to 20% of them get it, but it is not yet known why this happens.
 In addition, approximately 20% of people suffering from a frozen shoulder will develop the same problem in their other shoulder.
 According to an article published in Shoulder & Elbow in 2010, it is estimated that up to 30% of patients with diabetes develop frozen shoulder, and the symptoms tend to be more persistent and recalcitrant in this group.
+A large percentage of frozen shoulder patients also have Dupuytren's.
+Our working hypothesis is that frozen shoulder involves a similar TNF-driven fibrotic process as Dupuytren's and, as a result, might benefit from anti-TNF injections, as seen in our Phase 2b trial in patients with early-stage Dupuytren's Contracture.

 During the pain predominant inflammatory phase, patients are typically treated with analgesics, physiotherapy and corticosteroid injections.
 Patients with persistent stiffness may be referred to secondary care for capsular release by manipulation under anesthesia, hydrodilatation or surgical arthroscopy.
 To our knowledge, there is currently no approved targeted therapy, and in conjunction with the National Institute for Health Research (U.K.), we are investigating the feasibility of recruiting patients during the early pain-predominant inflammatory phase of the disease and delivery of a local injection of anti-TNF.
 The set-up stage for this Phase 2 clinical trial for the local injection of anti-TNF for frozen shoulder started in June 2021.
 A £250,000 grant has been awarded from NIHR to the University of Oxford to support execution and clinical trial sites are being identified.
 We are providing additional funding to support this trial.
 The recruitment of men and women across England with early-stage Frozen shoulder for a trial to determine the feasibility of conducting a large randomized controlled trial to assess whether an intra-articular injection of anti-TNF (Adalimumab) can reduce pain and improve function in people with pain predominant early-stage frozen shoulder, which was called the Anti-Freaze-F trial, began in May 2022.
 The Anti-Freaze-F trial was being run by the University of Oxford and originally sought to recruit 84 participants.
 Following delays in gaining approvals due to backlogs in the NIHR system due to COVID-19 and consequential staff vacancies, nine participants were recruited for participation in the trial through mid-February 2023.
 Subsequently, the NIHR's Research Recovery and Reset program identified the trial as slow moving, due to the considerable challenges we faced to open recruitment sites and enroll sufficient participants during COVID-19.

 Therefore, the NIHR asked the chief investigators to close the trial for further recruitment.
-The participants enrolled to date will receive th
+Our request for a no cost trial extension, which